waa/mtx-changer-python/README.md

 # ./mtx-changer-python.py /dev/chgr0 slots X Y Z
 44
 ```
-The slots command does not care about the slot, drive device, nor drive index (X, Y, Z), but they must be present.
+The slots command does not use the slot, drive device, nor drive index (X, Y, Z), but they must be present.

-- `list` will return a list of full slots in the format slot:volume like this:
+- `list` will return a list of FULL slots in the format 'slot:volume' like this:
 ```
 # ./mtx-changer-python.py /dev/chgr0 list X Y Z
 30:G03030TA